MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-raising-events.md

 To raise an event, you add logic in AL code of the application to call the event publisher method that declares the event.
 The procedure for calling the event publisher method is the same as calling any other method in AL.

 When the code that calls the event publisher method is run, all event subscriber methods that subscribe to the event are run.
 If there are multiple subscribers, then each event subscriber method is run one after another.
-The order in which the event subscribers run is random and cannot it cannot be specified.
+The order in which the event subscribers run is random and cannot be specified.

 If there are no subscribers to the published event, then the line of code that calls the event publisher method is ignored and not executed.